ingress2018/aspose-html-cloud-php/docs/Api/TranslationApi.md

 # **translationPutTranslateDocumentByUrl**
 > \SplFileObject translationPutTranslateDocumentByUrl($source_url, $src_lang, $res_lang, $folder, $storage)

-Translate the HTML document specified by its URL.
+Translate the HTML document from Web specified by its URL.
+Result document will be saved into the default or specified storage; result path will be like /{folder}/{name}_{lang_pair}.{extension}.

 ### Example
 ```php